ElizeFreimanis/ecommerce-project/README.md

-# Getting Started with Create React App
+# Mobile first e-commerce project

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is a semi replica of the brand CAIA's webshop.
+It is created for educational purposes and is built in React with the help of Redux and styled components.

 ## Available Scripts